Dudeprox/CSC413/README.md

 ## Data Summary:

+We used a total of 200 episodes.
+We have 120 episodes in the training set, 40 in the validation set and 40 in the test set.
+Our vocabulary size (or the number of unique words) in the training and validation set is 13456.
+We have an average of 2696 words per episode (or per text file).
+We have an average of 16 words in each line or dialogue.
+This data summary helps us visualize the data that our model deals with.
+Since there is an average of 16 words per line we would want our model to generate scripts with an average sentence/dialogue length of 16 words.
+Since our vocabulary consists of 13456 unique words it’s an indicator of the range of different words we could possibly see in our generated script.
+This may seem like a small number but we need to remember that these words have to stem from the words commonly seen in SpongeBob episodes.
+We also see that the average length of an episode or script is 2696 words so while generating a script our word limit should be around this number.
+These summary statistics help us in deciding certain parameter values of our model too.
+For example, since we want to generate a script, we need our sentences or dialogues to make sense and be coherent with each other.
+Therefore it helped us decide that we should stick to a sequence length of 8 in order for our model to learn efficiently and generate a good quality script.
+Similarly, we also looked at the punctuation that appears in our dataset and that was an indicator of the punctuation that our generated script should also contain.

 ## Data Transformation:

 As mentioned before our source data was text files that contained the scripts from the SpongeBob episodes.
 Below, we’ll highlight the data transformation process that essentially converted these text files into input that could be passed to the model for training.